 The performance of the CEO and senior executives are reviewed annually.
 With the significant reduction in headcount the board set aside the review process.
-No senior executive roles remained at 30 June 2017.
-The CFO received notice of termination on 19 May 2016 with employment ceasing on 19 August 2016.
+No senior executive roles remained at 30 June 2018.

 The office of CEO has been vacant since 16 January 2015.